-Even though common postal consolidators have to charge more now, it’s still in your best interest to work with one.
+Even though common postal consolidators like EasyShip and ShipStation have to charge more now, it’s still in your best interest to work with one.
 If your business isn’t large enough to negotiate directly with giants like the USPS, UPS, FedEx, and DHL, don’t worry – fulfillment companies like Fulfillrite will do that on your behalf.
 Negotiated rates are often far cheaper than retail postage rates, and the savings add up quickly, especially for international shipping.

 2. Use your shipping account number.